secretstartups/handbook/support/workflows/associating_needs_org_tickets_with_orgs.html.md

 and will be visible in `Free/Self-Provisioned Trial Support` view.

-**Note:** be extra careful when searching using the customer's domain: there can be generic domains that you are not aware of, and there can be large customers with multiple organizaions using the same domain.
+**Note:** be extra careful when searching using the customer's domain: there can be generic domains that you are not aware of, and there can be large customers with multiple organizations using the same domain.
 Therefore, search by e-mail is more reliable.

+**Note:** in some cases you will need to search by e-mail and by domain.
+For example, if the e-mail has previously been associated with a trial account it will still be visible in SFDC but this might not be the same account that is used by the organization.

 #### Trials and Prospects